A Vision for Healthy Environments

 Produce a detailed vision for the spatial design and enhancement.

-Put the plan into action by upgrading systems, materials and practices to align with healthy building standards.
+Put the plan into action by upgrading systems, materials and practices to align with healthy building goals and priorities identified.

 Monitoring: Continuously monitor indoor environmental quality and occupant feedback to ensure ongoing health benefits.